-- Role-consistent behaviour among the actors involved, - Adherence to predefined decision-making processes by the actors involved, - Requirement-oriented mandate support, - Clear standards and regulations for the steering of shareholdings and corporate governance/supervision, - Clear definition of the role of the respective public authority as shareholder, - Requirement-oriented exchange of information and requirement-oriented cooperation between SOEs and public administration, - Good and responsible governance in SOEs, - Cooperation between the supervisory body and the management body in accordance with requirements, - Quality, efficiency and professionalism in public shareholdings management, - Sustainable safeguarding of the public interest and an orientation of SOEs towards the public mandate, - Achievement of objectives (effectiveness) and economy (efficiency) in the fulfilment of public tasks. - Trust in politics, public administration and SOEs
+- Contribution to a role-conforming behaviour between shareholders and enterprises in the sense of public task fulfilment with respective degrees of freedom, - Improvement of the preparation of decisions for the democratically legitimized responsible persons, - Impulses for possible approaches to numerous technical questions of public corporate governance for all groups of actors involved in this field - Public Corporate Governance Code ideal to agree on "rules of the game" and to address individual instruments and measures, - Adherence to predefined decision-making processes by the actors involved, - Requirement-oriented mandate support, - Clear standards and regulations for the steering of shareholdings and corporate governance/supervision, - Requirement-oriented exchange of information and requirement-oriented cooperation between SOEs and public administration, - Good and responsible governance in SOEs, - Cooperation between the supervisory body and the management body in accordance with requirements, - Quality, efficiency and professionalism in public shareholdings management, - Sustainable safeguarding of the public interest and an orientation of SOEs towards the public mandate. - Achievement of objectives (effectiveness) and economy (efficiency) in the fulfilment of public tasks, - Help for public authorities and enterprises to present themselves as attractive employers in competition by practising good public corporate governance, - Overall strengthening of the awareness for responsible public corporate governance and the justified importance of the topic in the socio-political discussion, - Contribution to the strengthening of the confidence of shareholders and investors as well as of the employees in SOEs in the public sector. - Contribution to strengthening citizens' confidence in the public sector and SOEs, of proximity to citizens, and political culture